dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 #### Indicators

->**7x MSR - Coefficient of Variation x 10 - Province - Stacked bar chart**
+>**77 MSR - Coefficient of Variation x 10 - Province - Stacked bar chart**
 >
 >**Visualization type**: select "Stacked bar"
 >**Name \(*)**: "MSR - Coefficient of Variation x 10 - Province - Stacked bar chart"
->**Description**: "MSR DV xx - Monthly Stock Reporting / Stock distribution / Coefficient of Variation x 10 / Last month / Province / By item / Stacked bar chart
+>**Description**: "MSR DV 77 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation x 10 / Last month / Province / By item / Stacked bar chart
 This report provides the coefficient of variation (standard deviation of stock distribution divided by the average stock distribution) which is based on the previous six months as a group of column charts for the last month and by health facilities in a province.
 Since decimals cannot be displayed in this report the result of the actual calculation is multiplied by 10 and rounded to the next integer."
 >>**Series**
 >>>**Organisation unit**: "User organisation unit"